-Once upon a time, a small village in Catalonia called Montblanc (Tarragona) was terrified by an enormous and furious dragon that lived in a nearby cave.
+Once upon a time, a small village in Catalonia, called Montblanc in Tarragona, was terrified by an enormous and furious dragon that lived in a nearby cave.

 The Dragon’s Endless Hunger

 The dragon, who was always hungry, used to visit the town in search of food.
-The villagers started by giving him chickens but they were too small to satisfy the big beast.
-They then offered him some goats, sheep and even cows, but that wasn’t enough either.
+The villagers started by feeding him chickens but they were too small to satisfy the big beast.
+They then offered the dragon some goats, sheep and even cows, but that wasn’t enough either.

-After not being able to fulfill the dragon’s appetite, the villagers were scared stiff because they knew that something horrible was about to happen.
-The dragon came down from his cave and announced his decision; the villagers must feed him one person of the village per day if they don’t want endless chaos and destruction over the town.
+After failing to fulfill the dragon’s appetite, the villagers were scared stiff because they knew that something horrible was about to happen.
+The dragon came down from his cave and announced his decision; ‘You must feed me one person a day, unless you want endless chaos and destruction over the town’!!!

 The Death Poll